 For in-person initial contact, the first and probably most important thing to remember is to smile.
-Smiling and frowning is a sign of being approachable or not.
-Many people don't understand their face--some people naturally look mean or have a natural scowl on their faces.
-Although they may be in a perfectly good mood, their face says otherwise and people will be automatically turned off.
+Smiling and frowning are signs of being approachable or not.
+Many people don't understand their faces—some people naturally look mean or have a natural scowl on their faces.
+Although they may be in a perfectly good mood, their face says otherwise, and people will be automatically turned off.
 Smiling is a simple way to not have to worry about this problem.
 It signals to people that you are friendly and open.
 "MRI studies have shown that the human brain responds favorably to a person who’s smiling, and this leaves a lasting positive impression" (Bradberry, forbes.com).

 Other tips for good in-person initial contact are:

 - Good eye-to-eye contact (but not too intense as to make the person uncomfortable)

 - An enthusiastic voice (but not over-enthusiastic as to make the person uncomfortable)

 - Professional-looking clothes that don't show any parts of your undergarments and that aren't too tight